-When working with variables in programming, it is essential to understand the scope of the variable.
-This is one of the topics that many programmers find the hardest to understand (when, in reality, it is very simple).
+When working with variables in programming, it is essential to understand the variable’s scope.
+This is one of the topics that many programmers struggle to understand (when, in reality, it’s very simple).

-Just as we saw when looking at the lifecycle of a program, a variable has its own “lifecycle.”
+Just as we saw when looking at a program’s lifecycle, a variable has its own “lifecycle.”
 In general, during our program,

 - We declare / create the variable